DoubbleDK/flutter_swiper/README.md

-`appinio_swiper` is a Flutter package for a Tinder Card Swiper. ✨
+`swipe_deck` is a Flutter package for a Tinder Card Swiper. ✨

 It allows swiping in all directions with any Custom Widget (Stateless or Statefull).